 It’s easier said than done to suggest that Khan merely has to follow in his footsteps, as ultimately the Brit is no Mayweather.

-Prediction: Canelo by stoppage between rounds 6-9.
+Prediction: Canelo by stoppage between rounds 6-9 is worth a punt with the aid of a bet365 bonus code.
 Expect Khan to remain elusive in the early rounds and produce some flashy work as Canelo walks him down and settles into the fight.